xquery/curlpipe/README.md

-# curlpipe (develop)
-WARNING - under development (as in everything is probably broken!)
+# curlpipe (WARNING - under development as in everything is probably broken!)

-A little DSL for curl making it easy to build up http execution pipelines.

 [![Build Status](https://travis-ci.org/xquery/curlpipe.svg?branch=develop)](https://travis-ci.org/xquery/curlpipe)
 [![Coverage Status](https://coveralls.io/repos/github/xquery/curlpipe/badge.svg?branch=develop)](https://coveralls.io/github/xquery/curlpipe?branch=develop)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat-square)](COPYING)

+Curlpipe is a little DSL making it easy to build up http execution pipelines.

-[Curl](https://curl.haxx.se/) is a great ~~swiss army knife~~ http client that does much more then just make it easy to work with HTTP, supporting a plethora of URI addressable protocols.
+Curlpipe uses [Curl](https://curl.haxx.se/) under the covers, curl is a great ~~swiss army knife~~ http client that does much more then just make it easy to work with HTTP, supporting a plethora of URI addressable protocols.
 Over the years, the curl command line interface has grown - exposing many options with most users only ever invoking a subset of features, learning more advanced features over time.

-[curlpipe](https://github.com/xquery/curlpipe) is a utility that exposes much of curl's goodness via a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) making it easy to build up pipelines of execution using a 'little language' with built in primitives and natural bias for working with http.
+[Curlpipe](https://github.com/xquery/curlpipe) is a utility that exposes much of curl's goodness via a [DSL](https://en.wikipedia.org/wiki/Domain-specific_language) making it easy to build up pipelines of execution using a 'little language' with built in primitives and natural bias for working with http.

 ## Getting started

-Download a release or build the software.
+[Download](https://github.com/xquery/curlscript/releases) the latest release or build the software.

-Now try it out, define a file (example.cp)
+To try it out, define a file (example.cp)

 ```$bash
 [http://www.httpbin.org/get] > [/tmp/output.txt]
 ```
-and invoke curlpipe
+and invoke curlpipe supplying that file as its only argument.

 ```$bash
 > curlpipe example.cp
 ```

+If everything worked out allright you should now observe the output from the URI saved to a file.

 ## Usage